mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Controlled editing

 The `editRowsModel` prop lets you control the editing state.
-You can handle the `onEditRowsModelChange` callback to control the `GridEditRowsModel` state.
+You can use the `onEditRowsModelChange` callback to control the `GridEditRowsModel` state.

 {{"demo": "CellEditControlGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Saving nested structures

-If you are using a `valueGetter` to extract the value from a nested object, then a `valueSetter` also needs to be provided.
+If you are using a `valueGetter` to extract the value from a nested object, then you must also provides a `valueSetter`.
-The first one receives the row object and must return the value to be displayed in the cell.
+The `valueGetter` receives the row object and must return the value to be displayed in the cell.
-In the other side, the second one does the inverse, receiving the new value entered and returning the updated row.
+The `valueSetter`, in turn, receives the new value and returns the updated row.

 The following demo shows how these two functions can be used: